 I will grade these pots according to the following criteria: 1) form, 2) painting, 3) rarity, and 4) size.

 Nampeyo’s genius was more in the design than in the forming of her pots, so the painting of her pots (generally) carries the most weight in my evaluation.

-As detailed in the discussion in Appendix C, there are six defining characteristics of Nampeyo’s mature painting style:
+As detailed in the discussion in Appendix B, I have defined six characteristics of Nampeyo’s mature painting style: